birchill/good-bundle/README.md

 aws cloudformation describe-stacks --stack-name bundlesize-stack
 ```

+Note that the user credentials need to have `s3:ListBucket` privileges for the
+bucket itself (see the CloudFormation template for an example).
+This is need
+when fetching non-existent files.
+Without that privilege S3 will return an
+Access Denied error which this action will fail to treat as "Not Found".

 ### 2. Create a configuration file

 Create a configuration file in the root of your project named `good-bundle.config.json`.